How to Apply for an Action Grant

 Step 3

-Decide on a fiscal agent for your grant.
-The fiscal agent must be a nonprofit under section 501c3 of the US tax code.
+Decide on a fiscal sponsor for your grant.
+The fiscal sponsor must be a nonprofit under section 501c3 of the US tax code.

 Step 4